 - Download the Lewis and Clark Back Country Byway Guide

 - Visit the Lewis and Clark National Historic Trail Webpage

-The Oregon Trail Scenic Byway follows the main Oregon Trail from the crossing of the Snake River near Glenns Ferry to Bonneville Point, southeast of Boise.
+The Main Oregon Trail Back Country Byway follows the main Oregon Trail from the crossing of the Snake River near Glenns Ferry to Bonneville Point, southeast of Boise.